-- Luffa aegyptiaca or L. cylindrical is the well-known bath sponge!
-Many people think Luffas are sponges from the sea, but these vegetable sponges related to cucumbers.
+Luffa aegyptiaca or L. cylindrical is the well-known bath sponge!
+Many people think Luffas are sponges from the sea, but these vegetable sponges are actually related to cucumbers.
 Left to mature and dry, the outer shell is scraped off and the scratchy inner fiber makes a great scrubby!

 Check out this ”Grow your own Luffa Sponge” video.
-It’s about five minutes long but we’ve never seen anything like it.
-As different and unusual as a luffa gourd!
+It’s about five minutes long, but worth the watch—we’ve never seen anything like it!
+As different and unusual as a luffa gourd.

 The weird and wonderful “snake gourd” (Trichosanthes cucumerina var. anguina) is a member of the pumpkin family (Cucurbitaceae) but has seeds similar to its cousin the watermelon (Citrullus lanatus).

 Long and wriggly (like a snake!), this eccentric gourd is edible when young and tender though not especially flavorful.
 Once fully mature, snake gourds are tough enough to be turned into didgeridoos!